jparkington/Electric-Brew/README.md

   </tr>
 </table>

-Building upon our previous analysis, which highlighted significant power usage in areas associated with heating and cooling, the newly generated heatmaps for each operational area provide a deeper understanding of average hourly kWh usage patterns by month, further substantiating some of our initial observations.
-They also showcase how inter-related operational patterns can be for different areas of the business.
+Building upon our previous analysis, which highlighted significant power usage in areas associated with heating and cooling, the newly generated heatmaps not only further substantiate some of those initial observations, but they also showcase how inter-related operational patterns can be for different areas of the business.

 1. **Boiler Pump/Patio/Forklift**: Consistent with our previous findings, the heatmap for this area shows pronounced energy usage in the winter months, especially during evenings.
 This aligns with the operational hours of patio heaters used during the COVID-19 period, when outdoor seating was essential.